Setting up Docker for MCP and n8n integration

 MCP_SERVER: 'http://mcp-server:3000'

 Start it with docker-compose up -d.
-Check docker-compose ps to see containers running.
-If n8n refuses to start, inspect docker-compose logs n8n for port or database problems.
+Check docker-compose ps to confirm the containers are up.
+If n8n will not start, look at docker-compose logs n8n for port or database errors.

-I keep the MCP server as the glue layer.
+The MCP server is the glue layer.
 It exposes small, stable tool definitions to Claude.
 One tool is run_n8n_workflow.
-Claude calls that tool with a payload like workflow name and parameters.
-The MCP server either posts to an n8n webhook endpoint or calls the executions API.
-I prefer webhooks for simple triggers and the executions API for passing structured data and waiting for results.
+Claude calls that tool with a payload such as a workflow name and parameters.
+The MCP server then posts to an n8n webhook endpoint or calls the executions API.
+I use webhooks for simple triggers and the executions API when I need structured data and a result back.

 const fetch = require('node-fetch');